benitomartin/mlops-llm-crypto-predictor/docker/readme_docker.md

 ## Overview

-The `trades.Dockerfile` uses a multi-stage build pattern to create an optimized and secure production image.
+The `Dockerfile` uses a multi-stage build pattern to create an optimized and secure production image.
 It consists of two stages:

 1. Builder stage - for dependency installation
 1. Final stage - for running the application